Can I start composting in the winter?

 Getting your HOTBIN started in autumn and winter.

-You can kick-start your HOTBIN to 60°c in the autumn and winter by carefully adding boiling water into the HDPE plastic bottle provided with the HOTBIN.
+You can kick-start your HOTBIN to 140° F (60°c) in the autumn and winter by carefully adding boiling water into the plastic bottle (made of HDPE) provided with the HOTBIN.

-Please DO NOT attempt to use glass as these can shatter plastic fizzy drinks bottle made from PET as they will melt at 100°c or plastic milk cartons which are thin and will deform.
+Please DO NOT attempt to use glass as these can shatter plastic fizzy drinks bottle made from PET as they will melt at 212° (100°c), or plastic milk cartons which are thin and will deform with the heat.

 How to use the Kick-Start Water Bottle

 Carefully fill your bottle with hot water.
-Use gloves to twist on the cap and carry the container to your HOTBIN (100°c heat will burn you through plastic very fast).
-Bury the bottle in the waste, covering it with 10-20 cm of new easy to compost waste, close the HOTBIN lid and leave 4-6 hours before re-checking.
+Use gloves to twist on the cap and carry the container to your HOTBIN (212°F heat will burn you through plastic very fast).
+Bury the bottle in the waste, covering it with 4-8 inches of new easy to compost waste, close the HOTBIN lid and leave 4-6 hours before re-checking.

 The Science on How and Why the Kick-Start Bottle Works

-Once you know this, it is easy to identify when it will and will not work.
+Once you know this, it is easy to identify when it works and when it doesn't.

-- More bacterial activity = the more heat produced.
+- The more bacterial activity = the more heat produced.

-- Bacteria do not grow quickly below 5°c and not at all at 0°c.
+- Bacteria do not grow quickly below 41°F and not at all at 32°F.

 - When the waste is cold, only a tiny amount of heat is created by the bacteria and this is quickly lost to the cold air - this is why cold composting heaps lie almost dormant through winter.

-- When you add the bottle with hot water into the waste, this heat (1 litre of boiling water contains 4200 J energy as heat) moves to the colder waste.
+- When you add the bottle with hot water into the waste, this heat moves to the colder waste (34 oz. of boiling water contains 4200 Joules of energy as heat).

 - The HOTBIN's insulated walls help retain this heat - just like a thermos flask.
-The waste around the bottle heats up to 30-40°c for an hour or so
+The waste around the bottle heats up to 86-104°F for an hour or so.

 - During this short period, bacterial are warm enough to become active.
 They generate heat, which makes then even more active which quickly heats the waste.